pjagielski/punkt/README.md

 What happened here? `punkt` highly relies on durations to create patterns.
 If we want to play "bd_haus" sample every beat, we could specify this by a list of beats, like `listOf(0, 1, 2, 3, ...)`.
 We could use `rangeTo` function (e.g. `0..7`) to create a fixed range of beats.
-In `punkt` instead, you specify the durations *between* the beats, and a *starting point* - which defaults to 0.
+In `punkt` instead, you specify the durations *between* the beats, and a *starting point* - which defaults to 0 by this `repeat` function (which is not `repeat` from Kotlin standard library).
 This has some advantages:
  1. in simple cases, you repeat single value or cycle through small series of values
  2. this creates infinite sequence of beats, which is helpful if you don't know upfront how many beats you need ;) that's why we need to narrow the resulting collection to fixes number of beats with this `patterns(beats = 8) {..}`